pamelacrisostomoy/pamelacrisostomoy/README.md

 # Hi, I'm Pamela Crisostomo 👋

-**Infrastructure & Cloud Engineer · Platform Engineering · Automation · Systems Architecture**
+**Senior Infrastructure Engineer — expanding into Cloud & Automation**
 Lima, Perú 🇵🇪 · +10 years of experience

 ---

 ## About me

-With 10+ years of experience in enterprise IT/OT environments, I’ve built, operated and supported critical infrastructure across large-scale operations in the energy, pharmaceutical and manufacturing industries.
-My background spans network architecture, server administration, hybrid cloud environments and high-availability systems where resilience and operational continuity are essential.

-Throughout my career, I’ve developed a strong systems-thinking mindset — focused on designing complex platforms that remain scalable, reliable and sustainable under real-world operational demands.

-More recently, I’ve expanded into cloud architecture and automation, while deepening my expertise in distributed systems, data pipelines and modern cloud-native architectures.
+I design, build and operate the infrastructure that critical industries run on.

+For over 10 years, I've worked across energy, pharmaceutical and manufacturing environments where downtime is not just an inconvenience — it directly impacts operations, production and business continuity.
+That experience shaped the way I approach engineering: focusing on reliability, resilience and long-term sustainability rather than simply making systems work.

+My core expertise is infrastructure engineering, networking and high-availability systems, including enterprise networking, IT/OT infrastructure and hybrid cloud environments.
+Over the last few years, I've been expanding that foundation into cloud engineering, automation and modern distributed systems.

+More recently, I've been exploring technologies such as Apache Airflow, Kafka and Spark to better understand modern data platforms, orchestration workflows and large-scale automation.
+I also ranked #1 among participants in a 105-hour AI Data Engineering Bootcamp focused on modern data stack technologies.

-I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).
-Recently, I ranked #1 among participants in an AI Data Engineering Bootcamp focused on modern data stack technologies.
+I hold an AWS Certified Cloud Practitioner certification, a Master's degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).

 ---